Caipe97/JMA-App-API/README.md

 # JMA-App-API

+to run prod, use npm start
-To run, use npm run test
+To run tests, use npm run test